-Ughill Farm Site Meeting

-Martin Bennett updated the forum on a new venture where Sheffield and Rotherham Wildlife Trust have bought Ughill Farm.
+Item ID 8 Item Title Members' Reports Summary a) Ughill Farm Site Meeting Martin Bennett updated the Forum on a new venture where Sheffield City Council and Rotherham Wildlife Trust have bought Ughill Farm.
 The focus of the work will be as a working farm rather than as a reserve, where they are hoping to demonstrate nature and climate friendly working practices.
 This is a new type of venture for the Wildlife Trust.
-The farm was initially bought by the Esmée Fairbairn Foundation, and then secured by the Wildlife Trust through donations.
-They are aiming to improve Access land on the farm, and are considering improving access points.

-PD LAF made a site visit alongside Sheffield LAF.

-Louise pointed out that Richard Entwistle is now also part of the Sheffield LAF membership.
+The farm was initially bought by the Esmée Fairbairn Foundation and then secured by the Wildlife Trust through donations.
+They are aiming to improve Access Land on the farm and are considering improving access points.
+The Peak District LAF made a site visit to the farm alongside Sheffield LAF.
+Louise pointed out that Richard Entwistle is now also part of the Sheffield LAF membership. b) Packhorse Routes c) Moscar Cross Road